 As with all investments, your choice of providers comes down to personal preference.
 If you’re wondering how to choose the best robo-advisor in Canada, consider these five aspects.

-Since robo-advisors in Canada primarily deal with EFTs, some people want to know where their investments are going.
+Investments: Since robo-advisors in Canada primarily deal with ETFs, some people want to know where their investments are going.
 Most robo-advisors will tell you what you are investing in, so you can choose where your money goes and what you are investing in.